If you want to keep delighting your customers and clients, and secure their loyalty, it’s important to have a plan.

 Collectively these will help you forge fairly regular, valued contact with the customer.
 If each ‘touchpoint’ helps them in some way, you’ll plant yourself firmly and positively in their mind.
 Just the place to be when an additional requirement crops up or they need help.

-Once a month see how many of the small steps you’ve completed and set the next ones.
+Once a month see how many of the small steps you’ve completed and review the next ones.
 Don’t beat yourself up if you haven’t managed to complete as many as planned.
 Just be clear with yourself about the cause of this and, if needs be, redefine the steps and timeframe you are setting yourself.
 Once a quarter evaluate progress towards that ‘big picture’ goal you set.
 Don’t be afraid to adjust it if events have necessitated a change.

 And finally, the more you can find out about your customers, the more you’ll be able to offer help and create business for yourself.
 Please don’t regard the ‘looking through their eyes’ as a one-off activity.